BenThere6/logo-maker/README.md

 4. Once you've completed the prompts, the script will generate your custom SVG logo based on your preferences.
 5. Find the saved logo file in the 'dist' folder within the project directory.
 The file will be named 'logo.svg'.

 Congratulations!
-You've successfully created your custom SVG logo using the SVG Logo Generator.
+You've successfully created your custom SVG logo using the SVG Logo Maker.
 You can now use this logo in your projects for branding and design purposes.

 [Watch demo video](https://drive.google.com/file/d/1PEPfkTLY85nnjrMWbwbIpydtBms77eom/view)